Update you browser

 More about Eleonora

 She is the founding director of Superside Studio, an interdisciplinary practice dedicated to design, construction, and research.
-Her work and various collaborative projects have been awarded, published, and shown internationally including the 16th and 17th Venice Architecture Biennale, Architectural Association’s Gallery, Design Museum London, Copeland Gallery, Benaki Museum Athens, Point Gallery and Thkio Ppalies Cyprus.
+Her work and various collaborative projects have been awarded, published, and shown internationally, including at the 16th and 17th Venice Architecture Biennale, the Architectural Association’s Gallery, the Design Museum London, the Copeland Gallery, the Benaki Museum Athens, the Point Gallery, and Thkio Ppalies Cyprus.

 Eleonora holds a degree in Architecture from AUTH, an MA from the Architectural Association, and an MRes from the Royal College of Art, where she is currently a PhD candidate.